15 May 2018

 Not so.

-I finally realized that what astonished my client was that I had the behaviors of the system in my head at all
+Then I saw Alan Cooper’s early dialogue with Kent Beck, with its astonishing disjoint of ideas.
+I finally realized that what astonished my clients was that I had the behaviors of the system in my head at all!

-Most people cannot picture the interaction design of a software system that does not exist.
-They must build it to “see” it.
+Most people simply cannot picture the interaction design of a software system which does not exist; they must build it to “see” it.
+As someone who has knack, it had never occurred to me that most people in the software industry could not “visualize” IxD. @exiledsurfer concurs:

-(And I do not want to overstate the level of planning I think is possible.
-Software development is an unruly process.)
+Nor do I want to overstate how much planning I think is possible; software development is an unruly process!

-I don't want to make IxD visualization sound easy.
+Nor do I want to make IxD visualization sound easy.
 It is hard work.
-It takes several weeks to lock down good IxD solutions in my mind.
+It can take weeks to lock down good IxD solutions in my mind, and I think many UXD projects are stillborn by just not having enough time committed to them, leading to We Tried Baseball.

 I have the same skill wrt code.
 Probably v difficult to succeed as a dev w/o abstract visualization/organization ability

-Ability to visualize deep software logic and interaction are similar skills, but don't seem to be coupled
+Consistent with what I have seen with many developers.
+Ability to visualize deep software logic and interaction are similar skills, but don’t seem to be coupled.

 No comments: